misiektoja/github_monitor/README.md

 # github_monitor

-github_monitor is an OSINT tool written in Python which allows for real-time monitoring of Github users activities including profile and repositories changes.
+github_monitor is an OSINT tool that allows for real-time monitoring of GitHub users' activities, including profile and repository changes.

 ## Features

-- Real-time tracking of Github users activities including profile and repos changes:
+- Real-time tracking of GitHub users' activities, including profile and repository changes:
-   - new Github events for the user like new pushes, PRs, issues, forks, releases etc.
+   - new GitHub events for the user like new pushes, PRs, issues, forks, releases etc.
-   - repositories changes like changed stargazers, watchers, forks, description, repo update date etc.
+   - repository changes such as updated stargazers, watchers, forks, description and repo update dates
    - added/removed followings and followers
    - added/removed starred repositories
    - added/removed public repositories
-   - changed user name, email, location, company, bio, blog URL
+   - changes in user name, email, location, company, bio, and blog URL
    - detection of account changes
-- Email notifications for different events (new Github events, changed followings, followers, repositories, user name, email, location, company, bio, blog URL etc.)
+- Email notifications for different events (new GitHub events, changed followings, followers, repositories, user name, email, location, company, bio, blog URL etc.)
 - Saving all user activities with timestamps to the CSV file
-- Clickable Github URLs printed in the console & included in email notifications (repos, PRs, commits, issues, releases etc.)
+- Clickable GitHub URLs printed in the console & included in email notifications (repos, PRs, commits, issues, releases etc.)
 - Possibility to control the running copy of the script via signals
-- Support for Public Web Github and Github Enterprise
+- Support for Public Web GitHub and GitHub Enterprise

 <p align="center">
    <img src="./assets/github_monitor.png" alt="github_monitor_screenshot" width="100%"/>